nikolapetrovic99/Bigdata/Project_1_Nikola_Petrovic_1466/README.md

 hdfs dfs -put /data/projekat1NP.py /proj hdfs dfs -put /data/Data /proj
 ```

+Or you can just open folder SparkPython and double click on `puttohdfs` that is a .bat script for putting data on hdfs.

 ## Manually starting the application
 In folder where docker-compose and hadoop.env are, open cmd:
 ```